mscbr/click_app/README.md

 Install + serve with `yarn start:serve` command from root.

 React components kept in a functional manner.
+Code intended to be verbose. `Redux` is quite big tool for an actual amount of components.

-Redux implemented in simple way: - all reducers & actions in one file - no proper asynchronous handling implemented (start of the request -> request -> request finished -> error handling)
+For this scale of project `Context API` would also make the job.

 Example testing implemented - just for one action & one helper function.